zopefoundation/z3c.formui/src/z3c/formui/README.txt

 and the TALES expression called ``macro`` which can lookup our macro adapters.
 Yes, macros are adapters in our content/layout template concept.
-See z3c.macro form mor information about the implementation:
+See z3c.macro for more information about the implementation:

   >>> from zope.app.pagetemplate import metaconfigure
   >>> from z3c.macro import tales
   >>> metaconfigure.registerType('macro', tales.MacroExpression)

 and at least we need a pagelet renderer.
 By default we use the provider called ``PageletRenderer`` defined in the z3c.pagelet package.
-Bubt right now, we don't have a dependency to this package.
+But right now, we don't have a dependency on this package.
 So let's implement a simple renderer and use them as a IContentProvider:

   >>> class PageletRenderer(object):